Local Assistance Division - Funding Programs

 Primary Extension Paving Funds / State of Good Repair - Pavements

 Based on a legislative change that was effective July 1, 2014, Section 33.2-358 provides that Primary Extensions maintained by municipalities can receive a portion of the reconstruction and paving allocations previously only distributed to Interstate and Primary Roads with a combined condition index of less than 60.
 The CTB approved a new program to address this Code change in their June 2014 Board meeting and an application process was initiated to allow municipalities to apply for this funding for qualifying projects.
 If you are interested in applying for these funds, key information on what qualifies and how to apply is below.
 In keeping with FHWA’s increased emphasis on the maintenance and operation of the National Highway System (NHS), VDOT has revised the scoring for the prioritization process to include additional points for segments on the NHS.
-In addition, we will be using the same applications for prioritizing and funding the projects selected under the State of Good Repair Program.
+This year the primary extension applications submitted for paving projects had the opportunity to be funded with both CTB formula funds and State of Good Repair (SGR) funds.
+Applications were scored and ranked Statewide and District wide since the SGR paving funds were allocated to each District with a specific amount identified for locally maintained primary extensions.
+The selected FY17 project lists for pavements can be found below.

 - FY17 Primary Extension Funded with CTB Formula